SaurabhXRT/TrigunAI-nextjs-fullstack/README.md

 ## 🌐 Get Started

-To experience TrigunAI firsthand, simply visit [TrigunAI.com](https://www.trigunai.com) and sign up for an account.
+To experience TrigunAI firsthand, simply visit [TrigunAI](https://trigunai.vercel.app/) and sign up for an account.
 Explore the features, unleash your creativity, and elevate your content creation process with TrigunAI.

 ## 🤝 Contributing

 We welcome contributions from the community!
 Whether you're a developer, designer, or enthusiast, your input and feedback are valuable to us.
 Please feel free to open issues, submit feature requests, or contribute code via pull requests.

-## 📝 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.